serokell/blog-posts/typed-lambda-calculus/article.md

 - We then discussed the Hindley-Milner type system for rank-1 polymorphic lambda calculus in some detail.
 - We also discussed how unbound recursion makes Hindley-Milner-type logics inconsistent.
 - Then we briefly discussed System F, which is a generalization of the Hindley-Milner type system.
-- System F being one possible extension of simply typed lambda calculus, we also very briefly mentioned other possible extensions, including dependently typed ones using the model of the lambda cube.
+- System F being one possible extension of simply typed lambda calculus, we also very briefly mentioned other possible extensions, including dependently typed ones, using the model of the lambda cube.

 ## Exercises